Hospice Care: How To Use The Karnofsky Performance Scale

 - The KPS is to be completed for a patient any time there are significant changes in status.
 The score should then be documented in the clinical note.
 Please be aware that the KPS has only been validated as a predictor of terminal decline in cancer and HIV patients.
 It can be completed for other patients if the score indicates a declining functional ability.

-How to complete the KPS
+How to Complete the Karnofsky Performance Scale

 The following questions can begin to serve as guidelines for determining the performance status of an individual patient.